JasonC212/Project-05-FPS-Maze/README.md

 The key is made with CSG

-I have lost of Mines as enemies
+I have lots of Mines as enemies

 I record the player score